Nathanpmyoung/nathanpmyoung.github.io/pages/EA Criticism.md

 - I find much [[EA]] criticism to be bunk, but some of it is good.
 Here I will reference criticisms I think have merit:
 - MOAR CRITICISM! - EAs want ever more criticism
 	- The vibe of [[EA]] is that criticism is underrated and so we should have more of it regardless of quality.
 A sort of general subsidy for criticism.
 For a long time I felt this way myself.
 That I should praise anyone criticising EA (or to a lesser extent me) because I wanted people to feel free to criticise.
 	- This ends badly.
-In hindsight, obviously so.
+In hindsight, obviously.
-	-
+	- This incentivises cheap criticism.
+The praise you get is the same regardless of the quality of the criticism and so for any expensive criticism
 	-
 	-
 	- I think this is wrong.
 Good criticism is underrated.
 Bad criticism is overrated.
 We should encourage good criticism.
 We (myself very much included) have a habit of encouraging bad criticism so we can feel epistemically pure.
 This is an error see - [[Wanting to Think Well Isn't The Same as Doing It]]*